tidalcycles/strudel/packages/webaudio/README.md

-# @strudel.cycles/xen
+# @strudel.cycles/webaudio

-This package adds xenharmonic / microtonal functions to strudel Patterns.
+This package contains a scheduler + a clockworker and synths based on the Web Audio API.
+It's an alternative to `@strudel.cycles/tone`, with better performance, but less features.

 ## Install